THS-CompSci/WebApp/README.md

 # WebApp
 for the web app team

-# How it Works
+# Pages in progress

-**PassSpecification** is where students can create passes which teachers will need to authenticate
+**CreatePass* allows teachers to generate a QR code for students based on student, date, time, and location.

-**PassHistory** is where previously issued passes can be reviewed and checked over with discretion
+**Index** is the page that appears after logging in.

-**TeacherPage** is essentially the homepage for teachers where they can access other functions
+**Login** allows users to log in.

-**StudentPage** is the student alternative to TeacherPage
+**PassHistory** is where previously issued passes can be reviewed and checked over with discretion.